sim642/shy/README.md

 excess ones deleted with `shy branch remove`.

 ### Viewing history
 Use `shy log` to see the commit history for any branch or commit.
+Optionally it's possible to give a second argument to filter out only some commits.

 ### Viewing differences
 It's possible to display the differences of any two files in the working directory using `shy diff`.